CatoMaior/pipeline/README.md

 - `--no-transcription`: Skip transcription performance tests
 - `--no-synthesis`: Skip synthesis performance tests
 - `--no-llm`: Skip LLM inference performance tests
+- `--save`: Save the performance test results to a file

 For example, to test only the LLM component:
 ```